 Bucephalandra Green Skeleton King / Green Achilles

-- Bucephalandra is an epiphytic aquarium plant so it can be attached to aquarium hardscape.
+- Bucephalandra is an epiphytic aquarium plant that can be attached to aquarium hardscape.

 - Do not plant Bucephalandra in substrate and cover the rhizome.
 This will cause it to melt and rot.